Flexible Onshore Power Supply (OPS)

-Since the early 2010s, eCap Marine (formerly known as HPE Hybrid Port Energy) as an innovative technology company with expertise in deploying and realizing alternative sustainable clean energy power supply solutions, either for shipside (onboard) or electricity supply on shoreside (onshore), has made it possible for shipping companies to reduce emissions.
-Those mobile OPS technology solutions were for cold ironing of container ships (PowerPac) and cruise ships (PowerBarge), providing them with onshore power as well as operational support on behalf of the contractee.
+Since the early 2010s, eCap Marine (formerly known as HPE Hybrid Port Energy) as an innovative technology company with expertise in deploying and realising alternative sustainable clean energy power supply solutions, either for shipside (onboard) or electricity supply on shoreside (onshore), has made it possible for shipping companies to reduce emissions.
+Those mobile OPS technology solutions were for cold ironing container ships (PowerPac) and cruise ships (PowerBarge), providing them with onshore power and operational support on behalf of the contractee.

-The majority of ships (marine engines) use traditional fossil fuels for cheap costs, causing severe ship emissions.
-Even with lower sulfur content like Marine Gas Oil (MGO) or Marine Diesel Oil (MDO), vessels still cause high CO2 emission (carbon dioxide) together with other harmful air pollutants with SOx, NOx, Soots and Particulates (particle pollution aka PM).
-Ships' own auxiliary engines also produce ongoing noises.
-Worsening the air quality in port cities and damaging the health of their inhabitants.
+Most ships (marine engines) use traditional fossil fuels for cheap costs, causing severe ship emissions.
+Even with lower sulfur content like Marine Gas Oil (MGO) or Marine Diesel Oil (MDO), vessels still cause high CO2 emissions (carbon dioxide) together with other harmful air pollutants, such as SOx, NOx, Soots, and Particles (particle pollution aka PM).
+Ships' auxiliary engines also produce ongoing noises, worsening the air quality in port cities and damaging the health of their inhabitants.

 Green Initiatives of Port Authorities in Port Cities

-The International Maritime Organization (IMO) has been setting progressive goals to reduce emissions and to improve air quality in port cities.
-In July 2021, the European Commission updated and proposed FuelEU Maritime, requiring all EU containership ports with annually over 50 calls, to be carbon-neutral by 2050.
+The International Maritime Organization (IMO) has been setting progressive goals to reduce emissions and improve air quality in port cities.
+In July 2021, the European Commission updated and proposed FuelEU Maritime, requiring all EU containership ports with over 50 calls annually to be carbon-neutral by 2050.

-Meanwhile, many EU ports are aiming for "Zero Emission at Berth", including Antwerp, Bremerhaven, Hamburg, Haropa Port and Rotterdam, jointly and proactively committing to enable maximal deployment of OPS by 2028 for the large container segment, to combat air pollutants at berths and for a greener, climate-friendly future.
+Meanwhile, many EU ports, including Antwerp, Bremerhaven, Hamburg, Haropa Port, and Rotterdam, are aiming for "Zero Emission at Berth."
+They are jointly and proactively committing to enable maximal deployment of OPS by 2028 for the large container segment to combat air pollutants at berths and ensure a greener, climate-friendly future.

 Challenges of Onshore Power Supply (OPS)